facebook-pixel

 To learn more about STEM degrees at Southwestern visit: https://www.socc.edu/programs-classes/stem/.

-Brookings, OR – Southwestern Oregon Community College Curry Campus invites the community to join us on Thursday, November 14, 2024, 12:00 to 1:00 pm for: A TRIP TO EGYPT.
+Brookings, OR – Southwestern Oregon Community College Curry Campus invites the community to join us on Thursday, February 13, 2025, 12:00 to 1:00 pm for: Greenhouse And Garden.

 This is a free program sponsored by the Friends of Curry Campus and will be held in the Community Room on Southwestern’s Curry Campus, 96082 Lone Ranch Parkway (off Highway 101), Brookings.
 Bring a friend and a brown bag lunch.

+Explore, grow, and create with the Friends of Curry Campus on the second Thursday of every month during the school year.
 Stay tuned for upcoming talks in our speaker series.
-Talks during fall term will focus on travel!
 For more information contact the Curry Campus at 541-813-1667.

 Athletics